 Everyone loves a feel-good movie, but sometimes it’s just not what you want.
-Sometimes you want something glum, something dark, something sad.
-Netflix has a great selection of all kinds of movies, and that includes films that just make you get emotional.
-But what are the saddest movies on Netflix right now?
+Sometimes you want something glum; something dark; something sad.
+Netflix has a great selection of all kinds of movies, including films that make you get emotional.
+What are the saddest movies on Netflix right now?

 The saddest movies on Netflix: